mdrain/dynalist-help/_articles/formatting.md

 To clear the current heading, click on its current heading option, which is marked by blue (e.g. to clear a level 2 heading, click on the "H2" again in the item menu).

 The shortcut to set heading 1/2/3 is `Ctrl+Alt+1/2/3`.
 The shortcut to clear the current heading formatting is `Ctrl+Alt+0`.

+#### Keyboard shortcuts

+Some syntaxes have associated keyboard shortcuts.
+If you have selected text, using the shortcut will add or remove Markdown syntax around the text, depending on whether it's already surrounded by that syntax.
+If you're not selecting any text, using the shortcut will insert one side of the Markdown syntax for you (e.g. `**` for bold).
+You can use the shortcut again after you've finished writing what's inside the syntax.

+We know it takes some practice to remember these syntaxes, that's why we built a formatting cheatsheet right into the Dynalist web app.
+Press `Ctrl+?` and you will see it pop up.

+For a list of formatting shortcuts, see [the keyboard shortcuts section](../keyboard-shortcuts/#formatting).